ioccc-src/winner/next/rules.md

 <p class="leftbar">
-If you do not change your **Initial password** in time, you will have to [contact an IOCCC judge](contact.html) by email and ask them to reset your password.
+If you do not change your **Initial password** in time, you will have to [contact an IOCCC judge](../contact.html) by email and ask them to reset your password.
 Not only is this a hassle for everyone involved, it will delay your IOCCC registration process, perhaps by a number of days that `egrep(1)` would be able to pattern match.
-By `egrep(1)`, we refer to the long standing **UNIX** utility that should just run and **NOT** whine about the command being deprecated.
+By `egrep(1)`, we refer to the long standing **UNIX** utility that should just run and **NOT** whine about the command being allegedly deprecated.
 </p>

 <p class="leftbar">
-Because it takes time (maybe even a few days) for an [IOCCC judge](../judges.html) to process your registration and email you your initial login and password, you should **MAKE SURE** you give yourself enough time before the contest closes.
+Because it takes time (maybe even a few days) to process your registration and for the server to email you your initial login and password, you should **MAKE SURE** you give yourself enough time to register well before the contest closes.
 In other words, **DO NOT WAIT UNTIL THE FINAL DAYS** of the contest to register!
 The [IOCCC judges](../judges.html) are **NOT** responsible for delayed or lost email, or for those who wait until the last minute to try to register!
 </p>

 <p class="leftbar">